 Florida Keys’ Bicentennial to be Celebrated Throughout 2023

-The Florida Keys are celebrating their bicentennial in 2023 — the 200th anniversary of the Territorial Florida legislature’s establishment of Monroe County, which contains the entire Keys island chain, that took place July 3, 1823.
+The Florida Keys are celebrating their bicentennial in 2023 — the 200th anniversary of the Florida Territorial Legislature’s establishment of Monroe County, which contains the entire Keys island chain, that took place July 3, 1823.

-Festivities featured performances by musician Nick Norman and headliner Howard Livingston and the Mile Marker 24 Band, Keys heritage presentations by Monroe County commissioners and big-screen video segments illustrating the region’s two-century history.
+The celebration launched in March with a “200 Years of Paradise Kick-off Concert” and drone show in Key West.
+Festivities featured performances by musician Nick Norman and headliner Howard Livingston and the Mile Marker 24 Band, Keys heritage presentations by Monroe County commissioners, big-screen video segments illustrating the region’s history, and 250 drones lighting up the sky with Keys imagery.

 Present-Day Sites Bring Keys’ Past to Life